The stunning capital of Norway, Oslo is a city featuring some incredible historical attractions that rest alongside modern marvels.

 Radhuset or Olso City Hall hosts the city’s council and a number of other important organisations.

 Pre-booked tours are available giving travellers a glimpse inside the famous hall.

 Famously, the hall, decorated with a wide variety of different works of art, is the venue where the Nobel Peace Prize, one of the most celebrated awards in the world, is awarded every December.

 Constructed in the 19th century, The Royal Palace was once home to royalty that ruled both Norway and neighbouring Sweden.

-Renovated in recent years, the palace, still the official royal residence, can be toured by the public, bringing the wonderfully renovated to their full glory.
+Renovated in recent years, the palace, still the official royal residence, can be toured by the public.

 Visit Oslo on a new 2023 cruise sailing from Rosyth.
 Click here for more information.